tobkin/paper-qa-agent/README.md

 - `indexers.py`: calling syntax doesn't make it clear what side effects the constructor has
 - `dspy-rag-pipeline.ipynb`:
   - teleprompter parameters are unoptimized
+  - both a global and contextualized language model are used, and this is harder to read.
+Change to contextualized LMs only

 [1] https://weaviate.io/developers/weaviate/client-libraries/python#connection-termination